horeaporutiu/wkc-tutorial-intelligent-loan/README.md

 ![edit business terms](images/wkc-admin/wkc-assign-terms-to-column.png)

-* Enter *Billing* (or your uniquely named term such as *scottda-Billing*) under *Business terms* and the term will be searched for.
+* Enter *Billing* (or your uniquely named term such as *Samaya-Billing*) under *Business terms* and the term will be searched for.
 Click on the `Billing` term that is found, and click `Apply`:

 ![edit business terms](images/wkc-admin/wkc-search-billing-to-assign-term.png)

 Close that window once the term has been applied.
 Now, do the same thing to add the *Billing* Business term to the *MonthlyCharges* column.

 * You will now be able to search for these terms from within the platform.
-For example, going back to your top level *Telco Catalog*, in the search bar with the comment "What assets are you searching for?" enter your unique *<unique_string>Billing* term:
+For example, going back to your top level *CreditDataCatalog*, in the search bar with the comment "What assets are you searching for?" enter your unique *Samaya-Billing* term:

+### Need to change pic below

 ![search using business terms](images/wkc-admin/wkc-search-business-terms.png)

-The *Telco-Customer-Churn.csv* data set will show up, since it contains columns tagged with the *Billing* business term.
+The *applicant_personal_data.csv* data set will show up, since it contains columns tagged with the *Billing* business term.

 ## 7. Add rules for policies